Logo Outpost The Hague Sitemap

 Post office (stamps, Shell expatriate mail)

-Please be aware that for important transactions and/or collecting mail packages unable to be delivered, identification is required either by passport or Dutch driver's license.
+Please be aware that for important transactions and/or collecting mail packages unable to be delivered, identification is required either by passport or Dutch driver’s license.
+Also note that you cannot use your bankcard from any commercial bank for payment, so cash is required.
+However you can use the cash point machine outside the post office to make a cash withdrawal from your bank PIN card.

+Has a customer service (klantenservice) and the operators do speak English Tel.
+058- 233 3333.
+The messages will be in Dutch but if you press 9 (voor alle overige vragen) for all your other questions you will get a real voice on the other end of the phone.
+Dutch brochures are available at the Post offices advertising the available services.
 The red coloured mailboxes are available at all Post offices and in many other areas of towns and villages.
 They are emptied once a day.
-A sign indicates the time of the buslichting (collection).
-Mainly at 18:00 every day except Saturday.
-These mailboxes have two slits: One for the locale post ( local mail) (as indicated by postcode ), one for Overige bestemmingen (all other destinations).
+A sign indicates the collection (buslichting) time.
+Mainly at 18.00 hours every day except Saturday.
+These Mailboxes have two slits: One for the local mail (as indicated by postcode), one for all other destinations (Overige bestemmingen).

 *Note: when sending letters outside Europe you have two choices: Priority or Standard.
 Priority replaces the old airmail system and offers the fastest service.
 You will get a Priority sticker when you buy the stamps.